jwrobb/grav-plugin-table-importer/README.md

 # Table Importer Plugin

-***Abandonment Notice:** I'm afraid I simply don't have the time to maintain my Grav themes and plugins.
-Those interested in taking over should refer to the ["Abandoned Resource Protocol"](https://learn.getgrav.org/17/advanced/grav-development#abandoned-resource-protoc).
-Feel free to fork and replace.
-So long, and thanks for all the fish.*

 The **Table Importer** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It imports tables from JSON, YAML, and CSV formats into a page.

 For a demo, [visit my blog](https://perlkonig.com/demos/table-importer).